arbox/rails-style-guide/README-ruRU.md

   end
   ```

-  Note that this style of scoping can not be chained in the same way as named scopes.
+  Note that this style of scoping cannot be chained in the same way as named
+  scopes.
 For instance:

   ```Ruby
   # unchainable